christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Interestingly, while there is positive activity that contributes to the prediction of the ToM task, only a few heads *really* matter.
 It seems many heads contribute—its possible that this distributed behavior is somehow important—but their activations appear quite weak.
 Head 3 at layer 0, head 4 at layer 22 and head 3 at layer 23 contribute positively on some range of significance, which kind of makes sense given the previously observed behavior on the attention in layer 22.
 On the flip side, head 7 at layer 18 and heads 5 and 4 at layers 23 and 25 respectively are negatively impacting the model greatly.

 There are a couple of big meta-level takeaways here.
-First, even though our model has 7 attention heads in total, we can localize the behavior of the model to just a handful of key heads.
+First, even though our model has 7 attention heads in every layer, we can localize the behavior of the model to just a handful of key heads.
 This strongly supports the argument that attention heads are the right level of abstraction for understanding the model's behavior.

 Second, the presence of negative heads is really surprising—like head 7 at layer 23, which makes the incorrect logit seven times more likely.
 I don’t fully understand what’s happening there yet, but it's definitely worth digging into more.